cde/es-workshop.showoff/ruby_para_programadores/02_ruby_general.md

 !SLIDE

-# Todo evalua a algo
+# Todo evalúa a algo

 !SLIDE